AlecSands/Significant-Pics/README.md

 ### Directions from the client

-This weekend's application will be a gallery of 6 or more pictures of significance to you.
+Create a gallery of 6 or more pictures of significance to you.
 When someone clicks on a picture, they should see a brief synopsis of why you chose to display that photo.
 Users can also heart/thumbs up/favorite your photo as many times as they want; you'll need to keep track of how many times it was clicked.

+### Image of page on load

 ![Image of page on load](page_load.png)

+### Image of page on picture click by user

 ![Image of page on picture click](image_click.png)